attuo/Priorizer/README.md

 Application for priorizing daily tasks by using [Eisenhower Matrix](https://en.wikipedia.org/wiki/Time_management#The_Eisenhower_Method) made with [React](https://reactjs.org/)
  ### ✨ [Demo](https://attuo.github.io/priorizer)

-## 🤓 Motivation
+## Motivation

-This is my little toy program for tinkering with React and trying out all kind of different concepts and libraries in the ever changing frontend world!
+This is my little toy program for tinkering with React and trying out all kind of different concepts and libraries in the ever changing frontend world.
 I wanted to make something different than a typical Todo-list, so I created a just a little bit different Todo-list, the Eisenhower Matrix.
 You can read more about it from [here](https://en.wikipedia.org/wiki/Time_management#The_Eisenhower_Method) or [here](https://todoist.com/productivity-methods/eisenhower-matrix).

-## 🛠️ Technical details
+##  Technical details

 Here is the list of concepts and libraries that I have used and what I'm about to test here someday.